OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 The application (`AdvancedSettings.exe`) can be run with the following five optional arguments:

-`"-desktop"`: Creates a settings window on the desktop.
+`"-desktop"`: Creates a settings window on the desktop as well as in VR.
+Running `startdesktopmode.bat` in the install directory has the same effect.

 `"-nosound"`: Forces sound effects off.

-`"-nomanifest"`: Forces not creating a `.vrmanifest`.
+`"-nomanifest"`: Forces not using a `.vrmanifest`.

-`"-installmanifest"`: Force installs the `.vrmanifest`.
+`"-installmanifest"`: Force installs the `.vrmanifest` and adds the application to autostart.
+If you're having issues with autostart not working try running the program once with this set.
+The program will exit early when this flag is set.

 `"-removemanifest"`: Force uninstalls the `.vrmanifest`.
+This should be done every time the application is uninstalled.
+On Windows it is automatically done by the uninstaller.
+The program will exit early when this flag is set.

+In addition, the application can receive the command line arguments from the [Easylogging++ library](https://github.com/zuhd-org/easyloggingpp#application-arguments).

-<a name="desktop_mode"></a>
+<a name="logging_config"></a>
-## Desktop mode
+## Logging Config

-Executing startdesktopmode.bat from the application folder shows a window on the desktop instead of a vr overlay.
-Desktop mode can be used alongside an already running vr overlay instance.
+The logging output of the [Easylogging++ library](https://github.com/zuhd-org/easyloggingpp#application-arguments) can be customized by placing a file called `logging.conf` in the directory of the binary.
+This should be considered for advanced users only and it is not recommended.

 <a name="preview_builds"></a>
 ## Preview builds